PaperMC/Starlight/TECHNICAL_DETAILS.md

 because Vanilla can cancel pending light updates).

 In any case, Vanilla still fails to come close to Starlight.
-Comparing the block reads in the real test for increases shows Starlight did 12x less, and it did _at least_ 1.7 less light level reads (although see the above paragraph for why Vanilla probably did more).
-For decreases, Starlight did _44_ times less block reads and _at least_ 7.4 times less light gets.
+Comparing the block reads in the real test for increases shows Starlight did 12x fewer, and it did _at least_ 1.7x fewer light level reads (although see the above paragraph for why Vanilla probably did more).
+For decreases, Starlight did _44x_ fewer block reads and _at least_ 7.4x fewer light gets.
 Again, there is additional logic not covered by these numbers in the Vanilla light engine.

 Ok, but do these numbers really matter for light propagation?